aayush860/ROIIM/README.md

 NOTE - (Frontend /checkout link may take time to load as i have little experience with frontend)

-This application is using Django as backend- (debug is on purpose kept true on deployment) with architecture
+This application is using Django as backend- with architecture

 ------------------------------------------------------------------------------------------------------------------------------------------------------------